President of the Jury – Madeleine Onne

 The Artistic Director of the Finnish National Ballet Madeleine Onne is the President of the HIBC 2020 Jury.
 The other members of the Jury will be published later.

-“As the artistic director of the Finnish National Ballet from on 1st August, 2018 I am very pleased for the tight cooperation between the ballet competition and Finnish National Ballet.
+“As the artistic director of the Finnish National Ballet, I am very pleased for the tight cooperation between the ballet competition and Finnish National Ballet.
 An international dance event of this level and importance gives indispensable international exposure to dance in Finland”, Madeleine Onne says.

 “The impact ballet competitions have on young dancers is significant: they open doors to renowned companies and offer invaluable inspiration to aspiring dancers.”

 “Helsinki International Ballet Competition has during the years assured its place among the most acclaimed international ballet competitions.
-I have since it became official that I will start in Helsinki in August received numerous comments from Korea, Canada, New Zealand and Australia when leaders within the ballet world have expressed their admiration for the Helsinki International Ballet Competition and the exemplary way it is organized. “
+Since I started working in the Finnish National Ballet, I have received numerous comments from Korea, Canada, New Zealand and Australia when leaders within the ballet world have expressed their admiration for the Helsinki International Ballet Competition and the exemplary way it is organized. “

 “I myself was one of the jury members in 2012 and I hired the Senior Gold Medalist Candice Adea to join the Hong Kong Ballet as one of the leading dancers”, Madeleine Onne continues.